Once your video is finished, deciding where and how you are going to host it online presents a whole slew of options.

 So when you are trying to decide which hosting option is right for your online videos, start by considering your goals.

-• Do you want to educate the masses or just your paid members?
+- Do you want to educate the masses, or restrict viewing to your paid members?

 Obviously, if your goal is to have a viral hit, you would want to use a different strategy than if your intention was to sell your product to a small target audience.